Hypercubers/hypercubing.xyz/docs/drafts/grip_theory.md

 # Grip theory

 Grip theory is a framework for analyzing many different kinds of twisty puzzles in a geometry-independent way.
-It was first developed on the TwistyPuzzles Forum in about 2010 ADD LINK.
+It was first developed on the TwistyPuzzles forum in 2009 in [this thread](https://twistypuzzles.com/forum/viewtopic.php?f=1&t=15667).
 Grip theory was originally used to describe doctrinaire puzzles in 3D, but it can be extended to describe bandaged puzzles, jumbling puzzles, higher-dimensional puzzles, and more.

 ## Basic grip theory